Vincent Chan, Ph.D,

 |Prof. Frankie Stewart - EPH320|

+A current product manufactured and assembled by an area manufacturer would be assessed for effective/efficient manufacture process with particular attention to possible automation improvement.
 Involvement is required with a local company and several of their product line components.
-The student is required to already have, or establish, contact with a local company/ industry partner who will provide a product or family of products to be assessed.
+The student group is required to already have, or establish, contact with a local company/ industry partner who will provide a product or family of products to be assessed.

+A current product manufactured and assembled by an area manufacturer would be assessed for manufacture process and assembly operation optimization using DFMA [Design for Manufacture and Assembly] methodology as well as automation hardware and software.
 Involvement is required with a local company and several of their product line components.
 The students are required to already have, or establish, contact with a local company/ industry partner who will provide a product or family of products to be assessed.
+Experience with DFMA software (used in Mec734) would be of benefit to the student group undertaking this project.

 |Prof. Scott Tsai - EPH338B||